nealbrophy/manjaro-i3-dracula/README.md

 	- To update the lightdm login screen:
 		- Copy the `manjaro.png` wallpaper to `/usr/share/backgrounds/` (e.g. with `sudo cp <folder you saved the wallpaper>/manjaro.png /usr/share/backgrounds/`)
 		- Move `slick-greeter.conf` from `<this repo>/move_to_etc-lightdm/` to `/etc/lightdm/` (e.g. with `sudo cp <this repo>/move_to_etc-lightdm/slick-greeter.conf /etc/lightdm/`)
+6. Some of the changes will only be visible after rebooting

 ## To do
 - Write script to automate installation